-&lt;sup>78 Under the auction rules, bidders were required to actively bid on a certain percentage of their maximum eligibility, as initially determined by their upfront payment, in each round of the auction.
+Under the auction rules, bidders were required to actively bid on a certain percentage of their maximum eligibility, as initially determined by their upfront payment, in each round of the auction.
 See, Public Notice, Auction of Broadband PCS (D, E, and F Blocks), Qualified Bidders and Bidder Instructions, 11 FCC Rcd 9958, 9960 (WTB 1996).
-Rather than bidding directly on markets of interest, some auction participants bid elsewhere to preserve eligibility while not driving prices higher in markets of interest to themselves.
-This strategy is informally known as "parking eligibility."

-on the market.
-US WEST reduced this risk by disclosing to Western that it was not a serious contender for the Olympia market.
+Rather than bidding directly on markets of interest, some auction participants bid elsewhere to preserve either purchase the license or pay a substantial withdrawal payment if another bidder does not subsequently place a higher bid on the market.
+So US WEST reduced this risk by disclosing to Western that it was not a serious contender for the Olympia market.
 In so doing, US WEST had effectively guaranteed that Western would later outbid US WEST in that market, since Western would have no fear of triggering a "bidding war" against US WEST over the Olympia market.
 US WEST subsequently placed four bids for Olympia (in rounds 41, 45, 48, and 54) with minimal risk that such bids would result in winning the license or in a withdrawal payment for the company.